Victory Capital Management Inc. Sells 82,746 Shares of Berry Global Group, Inc. (NYSE:BERY)

 NYSE BERY opened at $64.00 on Monday.
 The company has a debt-to-equity ratio of 3.21, a current ratio of 1.59 and a quick ratio of 0.99.
 The firm has a market capitalization of $8.66 billion, a price-to-earnings ratio of 12.50, a P/E/G ratio of 1.11 and a beta of 1.33.
 The company’s fifty day moving average is $65.29 and its two-hundred day moving average is $64.35.
 Berry Global Group, Inc. has a 52-week low of $45.68 and a 52-week high of $70.90.

 Several research analysts recently commented on BERY shares.
 Robert W. Baird reiterated a “buy” rating and issued a $83.00 target price on shares of Berry Global Group in a report on Friday, August 6th.
 BMO Capital Markets lifted their target price on shares of Berry Global Group from $78.00 to $82.00 and gave the stock an “outperform” rating in a report on Friday, May 21st.
-Two research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Berry Global Group presently has an average rating of “Buy” and an average price target of $73.27.
+Two research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $73.27.

 Berry Global Group Company Profile